Vitordotpy/projeto-final-de-banco-de-dados/README.md

 ## Como Executar
 **1 - execute o terminal no diretório do arquivo index.js**
-**2 - se necessário instale as dependencias do nvm através do comando abaixo no terminal**
+**2 - se necessário instale as dependencias do npm através do comando abaixo no terminal**
 ```
 npm install
 ```